CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 In the statement `$pstmt->bindValue(1, 'John');` on line 8 of `student.php`, what is `1`?

+- It represents the named placeholder.

 - It represents the explicit data type for the parameter.

-- It represents the parameter name as the parameter identifier.

 - It represents the value to bind to the positional placeholder `?` in the SQL statement.